cyy8/notes/IELTS.md

 3. I frequently paint.
 4. I paint whenever I can.
 5. I paint as often as I can.
-6. I paint whenever as I get a chance.
+6. I paint whenever I get a chance.
 ### not often
 1. I don't paint as much as I would like.
 2. I don't get round to painting as much as I would like.